Isha790/Assignment/README.md

 ## Installation
 To run this portfolio locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/Benju2205/New-Portfolio.git`
+1. Clone the repository: `git clone
 2. Navigate to the project directory: `cd profile-screen`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit: `http://localhost:3000`

-## Feedback and Contributions
-- If you have any feedback, suggestions, or bug reports, please create an issue in the repository.

-- Contributions are welcome!
-If you'd like to contribute to this project, fork the repository, make your changes, and submit a pull request.